Menu

 You should have Minicom, or a similar terminal emulator, installed on your computer.

-You can find the a complete listing of the code, including all subsequent additions, at our public GitHub repo.
+You can find the a complete listing of the code, including all subsequent additions, at our public GitHub repo(link takes you to an external page).

 If you’ve copied the code, you can click to jump down the page.